Listening Architecture™ - Innolect, Inc.

 Organizations are experiencing the Great Resignation.
 As listening experts, we know the TOP driver of retention is being heard.
 Organizations that listen, understand and act on what employees say are 15% more likely to retain them.

 Most organizations don’t have well defined listening strategy.
-Innolect’s Listening Architecture is a deliberately planned approach to engage with and gain insight from employees.
-Our Listening Architecture equips organizations with quantitative and qualitative strategies that lead to greater inclusion and retention success at individual, team and systems levels.
+Innolect’s Strategic Listening Architecture is a deliberately planned approach to engage with and gain insight from employees.
+Our Strategic Listening Architecture equips organizations with quantitative and qualitative strategies that lead to greater inclusion and retention success at individual, team and systems levels.

-Why is Listening Architectureimportant?
+Why is Strategic Listening Architectureimportant?

 • Shows employees that their voices are relevant and heard